 Since then, face recognition has gone through many evolutions.
 In the early 1990s, holistic approaches dominated the facial recognition community.
-During this period, low-dimensional features of facial images were derived using Eigenface approach.
+During this period, low-dimensional features of facial images were derived using the EigenFace approach.

 In the early 2000s, local-feature-based face recognition was introduced where discriminative features were extracted using handcrafted filters such as Gabor and LBP.

-In the early 2010s, learning-based local descriptors were introduced in which local filters and encoders were learnt.
+In the early 2010s, learning-based local descriptors were introduced in which local filters and encoders were learned.